-Nicaragua's dengue death toll rises to 16November 2nd, 2013 in Diseases, Conditions, Syndromes /
+Nicaragua's dengue death toll rises to 16November 2, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A dengue epidemic sweeping Nicaragua has claimed the life of a 13-year-old boy, raising the disease's death toll there to 16 people, according to officials.